bardevil20/python-backend-bootstrap/README.md

 ## What this repo for?

 A step-by-step Python backend bootstrap repository.
+This repo is is a hands-on step-by-step Python adaptation, inspired by the “Modern Backend Meetup” repo https://github.com/nivitzhaky/modern-backend-meetup by @nivitzhaky.

 The goal of this repository is to guide you from **an empty repo** to a **working, production-style backend** by building everything incrementally:
 - FastAPI service that answers APIs